The Yashar Initiative

 Can my camp apply for multiple grants and/or phases of a project?

 Camps may apply for multiple projects through this initiative, as long as these projects are separate and distinct.
+Camps can receive up to two grants (in different rounds) with a cap of $400,000 in total capital funding.
 To apply for funding for another project, a camp must submit its evaluation report certifying completion of the previous project.
 The initiative will not fund multiple phases of the same project (e.g., two applications regarding separate floors of the same building).